tgianko/guenther/README.md

 the gateway router.
 This example will work if there are in place port forwarding rules between 10.0.0.1 and `monitor.foo.com`.
 Both `-p` and `-l` accept IPs and hostnames.

-#E Example 2: Bypassing FDQN only filters
+## Example 2: Bypassing FDQN only filters

 Now, let's assume that the SSR service accepts messages with FDQN URLs.
 This can be discovered with the previous command plus the following command: